Fitzroy River turtle

 Family: Chelidae (Side-necked turtles)

 Conservation status: This species is listed as Vulnerable in Queensland (Queensland Nature Conservation Act 1992) and nationally (Commonwealth Environment Protection and Biodiversity Conservation Act 1999).
-It is also considered a high priority for conservation under the department's 'Back on Track' species prioritisation framework.

 The Fitzroy River turtle is a freshwater turtle with large and fully webbed feet.
 The carapace (shell) reaches a maximum length of 250mm and is medium to dark brown with some darker markings.
 This species has a white ring around its eye (metallic silver-blue in juveniles).